Jayakant-Kumar/built-up-area-supplementary/README.md

 ---

-## Introduction
+## Introduction and Method Overview

 This repository provides supplementary material supporting a vision-based approach for estimating the built-up (footprint) area of buildings from handheld RGB-D data.
-The proposed method leverages recent vision foundation models to enable accurate, automated measurement without custom training or specialized surveying equipment.

----

-## Method Overview

-The proposed pipeline estimates building built-up area using images acquired from a handheld RGB camera and a synchronized Time-of-Flight (ToF) depth sensor.
-It integrates open-vocabulary object detection and prompt-based segmentation with geometric reasoning to obtain reliable facade measurements.
+The proposed pipeline processes images acquired from a handheld RGB camera and a synchronized Time-of-Flight (ToF) depth sensor, and integrates open-vocabulary object detection, prompt-based segmentation, and geometric reasoning to enable accurate, automated facade measurement without custom training or specialized surveying equipment.

 ---